monosay/docs/docs/msbot-nodejs-implementation.md

 </div>

 7. Start messaging with your bot.
-8. Go to your Bot's dashboard
+8. Go to your bot's dashboard
 9. You will start to see your Analytics, Conversations and more...
 <div id="ms_dashboard" class="browser-mockup with-url" style="padding:0 !important;">
     <img src="/img/screenshots/monosay-analytics.png"  />